Frédéric Back: Animal rights

 Back was a vegetarian and animal rights activist.
 He often said: "Animals are my friends and I do not eat my friends".
 He gave conferences on the subject and participated in demonstrations to support animal rights.
 Back founded "Société Québécoise pour la Défense des Animaux", a society to protect animals.

 Film work

 In 1980, Back was nominated for an Academy Award for Animated Short Film for his film All Nothing (Tout rien).
 He later won two Academy Awards for Animated Short Film, for his film Crac! in 1982 and The Man Who Planted Trees (L'homme qui plantait des arbres) in 1987.
 In 1994, he was nominated again for an Academy Award for Animated Short Film, for his film The Mighty River (Le fleuve aux grandes eaux).

 The moving image collection of Frédéric Back is held at the Academy Film Archive.

 Legacy

-In 2017, Montreal inaugurated the large metropolitan Frédéric-Back Park, named after the artist.
+In 2017, Montréal inaugurated the large metropolitan Frédéric-Back Park, named after the artist.
+In 2016, Montréal elementary and high school F.A.C.E.
+(Fine Arts Core Education) inaugurated their North yard, transformed into an "urban forest", to be named "Forêt Frédérick-Back" in his memory.